Shalu263/End-to-End-Retail-Data-Pipeline-Python-SQL-PowerBI/README.md

 #### Project Overview:
-###### This "Strategic Retail & Consumer Insights" dashboard provides a comprehensive analysis of $233K in revenue across multiple product categories and seasons.
+###### This "Retail Strategy & Consumer Insights" dashboard provides a comprehensive analysis of $233K in revenue across multiple product categories and seasons.
 The goal of this project was to transform raw retail data into an interactive decision-making tool for stakeholders.

 #### Key Findings: